 When training managers, it’s crucial to facilitate team interaction early on.
 So, introduce them to their colleagues and reports during the pre-onboarding phase or on the first day of onboarding.
 They should also talk with leadership about the company’s mission and values rather than learn them from a manual or elearning course.
 In doing so, they’ll better understand how individuals across the organization live out the culture in practice.

 HR teams should also prioritize helping managers build their coaching and leadership skills.
 One effective way to do that is by assigning them an experienced mentor who can offer real-time guidance and feedback.

 Many countries around the world oblige workplaces to provide reasonable accommodations for employees with disabilities.
 That said, strive to go beyond what’s required and make it clear from day one that your organization prioritizes accessibility, comfort, and safety for all staff.

 Start by informing all team members about your accessibility policy on their first day and let them know who they should get in touch with to request accommodations.
 HR teams and managers should also collaborate with new hires to design an accommodation plan that works for them.

-Employees re-entering the workforce after long absences due to military service, incarceration, parental leave, or medical leave may also need additional support.
+Employees re-entering the workforce after long absences due to military service, parental leave, or medical leave may also need additional support.
 Sitting down with them in 1:1 meetings and identifying their strengths, skill sets, and communication preferences may help make their transition into a new job less stressful.